11 Ways to Find Affordable Luxury Travel for Less

 Apartments are usually more affordable than hotels and can be a good choice if you are staying in a destination for more than a few days.
-Airbnb is well-known for booking apartments but traditional hotel booking sites, including Booking-com, also offer an increasing selection of rental properties.
+I’ve had great experiences staying in apartments in Tenerife and Normandy for example

 Book ahead …

 Planning ahead can bring many advantages.
 If you are in a position to book early, the travel industry will reward you with discounts or other incentives.

 This is particularly true when booking a cruise.